surifirstpin/biplus_documentation/docs/DataRun.md

 ## Group / Un-Group

 By selecting group option for fields you can group the data and display the consolidated value of the field.
-To carry out this function click on **Group** in field drop down provided and to release the same click on **Un-Group**.
+To carry out this function click on **Group** in field drop down and **To release** the same click on **Un-Group**.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/93c8d204507e325aea691be5e8a6e7662975fd3c/images/group.png)